minams/portmanteau-generator/README.md

 - In the first word, find the last instance of a vowel.
 The first half of the portmanteau will keep every letter of the first word until and **excluding** its last vowel.

   For example, if the first word is `dreams`, then `a` is the last vowel in this word.
 The first part of the new portmanteau is `dre`, excluding the `a`
 - In the second word, find the first instance of a vowel.
-The second half of the portmanteau will keep every letter of the second word after and **including** its last vowel.
+The second half of the portmanteau will keep every letter of the second word after and **including** its first vowel.

   For example, if the second word is `hopes`, then `o` is the first vowel in this word.
 The second part of the new portmanteau is `opes`, including the `o`
 - If there are no vowels found in the first word, _use every letter in the first word_ in the first part of the portmanteau.